anatolii-limlim/piano24/README.md

 ### Similar projects

-Perfect realization of such keyboard with hardware sensors is [TouchKeys](https://andrewmcpherson.org/project/touchkeys) by Andrew McPherson.
+Perfect realization of such a keyboard with hardware sensors is [TouchKeys](https://andrewmcpherson.org/project/touchkeys) by Andrew McPherson.

 ### Source code